mdreece/Quick-HDRI-Controls/README.md

 - Click the preview window to show the HDRIs in the selected location, select your HDRI.
 - Click "Load Selected HDRI" to use it
-   - Click Reset to revert to prviously selected HDRI
+   - Click Reset to revert to previously selected HDRI

 5. 'Settings' will appear once an HDRI has been loaded.